Skip to main content

 Ashtami:

-Kumari Puja which was originally started by Swami Vivekananda at Belur Math to give a message about the importance of the girl child and that the goddess resides in each one of us has now become a mainstream Bengali Durga Pujo tradition.
-Swami Vivekananda perhaps got this idea from his Guru, Sri Ramkrishna Paramhansa who sat his wife, Maa Sarada down and worshipped her as the mother goddess.
+Kumari Puja, which was originally started by Swami Vivekananda at Belur Math to give a message about the importance of the girl child and that the goddess resides in each one of us, has now become a mainstream Bengali Durga Pujo tradition.
+Swami Vivekananda perhaps got this idea from his Guru, Sri Ramkrishna Paramhansa, who sat his wife, Maa Sarada, down and worshipped her as the mother goddess.
 It is originally a tribal tradition from Nepal to worship the female child of a particular “guna” or quality and age-appropriate to represent Gauri, the unmarried Goddess Parvati.
-The child is dressed up as a bride and her feet are washed by the priests, and then she is offered fruits and garlands and mantras are chanted in front of her.
+The child is dressed up as a bride, and her feet are washed by the priests, and then she is offered fruits and garlands and mantras are chanted in front of her.

 108 lotuses are offered to Maa Durga in honour of Prince Ram’s tradition of offering her the lotuses

 All Bengalees wait for Ashtami to offer Anjali to the goddess at their nearby Pandals.
-Mantras are chanted thrice and flowers are offered at Devi’s feet with offerings.
-Previously Boli (sacrifice of humans and animals) was prevalent in many Zamindar houses on this day.
+Mantras are chanted thrice, and flowers are offered at Devi’s feet with offerings.
+Previously, Boli (sacrifice of humans and animals) was prevalent in many Zamindar houses on this day.
 The sacrificial animal was then worshipped, cooked and offered to the goddess and eaten as Prasad the next day.
 The tradition continues now in most places using vegetables.

 Dhunuchi Naach or Dhunuchi dance is performed to thank the Goddess Durga on the evening of Ashtami or after Sandhipujo.
 While traditionally it used to be a voluntary men-only affair, women also take part in it now.
-Dancers can be seen holding one burning Dhunuchi in each hand while performing to the beats of Dhak amid ululation.
-Dhuno is the Indian equivalent of frankincense, a plant resin of sal tree and the Dhunuchi is a flared-shaped earthen pot which is used to light the mixture.
-The aroma which comes from it is regarded as holy and is believed to have a purifying effect.
+Dancers can be seen holding one burning Dhunuchi in each hand while performing to the beats of the Dhak amid ululation.
+Dhuno is the Indian equivalent of frankincense, a plant resin of the sal tree, and the Dhunuchi is a flared-shaped earthen pot which is used to light the mixture.
+The aroma that comes from it is regarded as holy and is believed to have a purifying effect.

 Navami:

-Navami is also significant because it is said that on this day the Goddess reassured Prince Ram of his victory against Ravana the next day.
+Navami is also significant because it is said that on this day, the Goddess reassured Prince Ram of his victory against Ravana the next day.

 Dashami:

 In Bengal, Dashami is the day when people bid adieu to the Goddess, with the popular Sindoor Khela among married women after they do the traditional Boron of the goddess.
 Women wipe the tears of the goddess with their anchol and whisper in her ears to arrive back soon.
 On this day, Bengalis visit their families and loved ones, seek the blessings of elders and have sweets after the Goddess leaves for Kailash.
-The Visarjan usually happens in the Ganges or the nearest river while the Goddess Lakshmi stays back for the Kojagori pujo five days later.
+The Visarjan usually happens in the Ganges or the nearest river, while the Goddess Lakshmi stays back for the Kojagori pujo five days later.

 A Personal Emotion:

 The nostalgia of cap Bonduks from our childhood, the fields of Kashful visible along the highways and villages, and the sweet smell of Shiuli flowers remind us of her arrival.
-The cotton white clouds floating in the clear blue sky, occasional thundershowers followed by sunshine smells of Agomoni.
+The cotton white clouds floating in the clear blue sky, occasional thundershowers followed by sunshine, smells of Agomoni.
 The five days a year you wait to gorge on good Biriyani after months of dieting to fit into and look good in your Pujo attires, the vibe of positivity and relief from everyday routine and monotony for just a few days a year, the savouring of small Gojas only found during this time.
-As a child, whenever I saw her face after the Sindoor Khela I always imagined Maa Durga’s eyes sparkling with tears like ours.
+As a child, whenever I saw her face after the Sindoor Khela, I always imagined Maa Durga’s eyes sparkling with tears like ours.
 We started counting down the days to the next pujo.
 I wouldn’t say growing up changed much of that in me.
 Some feelings linger on, even after they are over.
 Like the smell of the incense in the empty pandals after she departs, our heart hopes for yet another year and more memories.
 That emotion is personal, that feeling is of “Home”.
 And that home is where the heart belongs.

 Popular posts from this blog